Monday, December 31, 2018

 This does not consider gun violence in the grander scheme of things.
 Rifles are not responsible for a majority of homicides.
 Quite the contrary!
 From 2013 to 2017, rifles only accounted for 1,582 homicides, which amount to 2.3 percent of all homicides (FBI Crime Statistics).
 The vast majority of homicides are committed by handguns, which would make a bump stock ban ineffective since bump stocks cannot be used for handguns.
 A bump stock ban would not affect nearly 98 percent of homicides.
 As for the other 2.3 percent, bump stocks are not used in homicides, as previously stated.
 Even the New York Times asked gun experts for their opinion on various gun control policy options, and their conclusion was that a bump stock ban would be ineffective (see chart below).

 To recap, bump stocks have a high tradeoff between speed and accuracy.
-The vast majority of homicides are not committed by rifles.
+The vast majority of homicides are not committed with rifles.
 As unfortunate and tragic as the Las Vegas shooting was, the use of bump stocks for the purpose of homicide is an anomaly.
 It goes after a symptom rather than any of the root causes of gun violence.
 Therefore, there is no logical argument illustrating how a bump stock ban would be effective in reducing gun violence.
 Since most gun enthusiasts have little to no need for bump stocks, a bump stock ban is a low-hanging fruit for Democrats and Republicans alike.
 All a bump stock ban is going to do is create the illusion that the government is doing something about gun violence without actually doing anything.

 Tuesday, December 18, 2018